 TRAIL CLOSURES AND NOTICES:

-- The new High Rock Trail is open while trail crews continue working on it this June and July, so be mindful and say hello.
+- OPEN – The new High Rock Trail is open while trail crews continue working on it this June and July, so be mindful and say hello!

-- SNOW MELT: Lower elevation trails are mostly snow-free with some wet and muddy sections, while snow patches remain on trails above 2000m.
-Recent high temperatures have resulted in rapid snow melt, slightly ahead of average for this time of year in most of the Rockies.
-Spring avalanche conditions may continue to exist so prepare accordingly.
+- SNOW MELT: New snow has fallen in June and snowpack melt is up to four weeks behind normal spring melt levels meaning the GDT will likely not be snow-free until mid July with some high passes having lingering snow all summer.
+Spring avalanche conditions continue to exist so prepare accordingly.
 For up to date snow level data in BC, check out the Snow Survey Stations Interactive Map.
 In Alberta, check out the Alberta River Basins map (turn on the snow pillow layer).

 - CREEKS: Rapid snow melt during this time of year results in high water levels and potentially dangerous creek crossings, particularly later in the day.
 Attempt to ford larger creeks early in the day when water levels are lowest.

 - HIGH WATER ADVISORY in Waterton Lakes National Park due to rising water levels caused by recent rainfall and melting of a higher than average snowpack.
 Contact the Waterton Visitor Centre for the latest conditions before setting out.

 - ELK CALVING SEASON: mid May to June 30.
 Protective mother elk will aggressively protect their newborns by kicking and charging at people.
 Stay at least 30 metres away from all elk during this time of year.
 Pay attention to trail closures in known elk calving areas.

 - TICKS: It’s tick season.
 Long pants tucked into your socks are recommended.
 Be extra careful when in areas with a lot of underbrush and check yourself and your clothing after your hike.